karanahuja5598/My-University/README.md

 For each specialization, you must list specific checkpoints that are relevant to that particular specialization.

+- Demonstrate ability to access Blackboard API
+- Demonstrate ability to access Piazza API
+- Store any pulled data from APIs into MongoDB database
+- Pull data from database and represent it as a dynamically updated web view
+- Have a test suite for making sure database can perform CRUD operations

 ## Deliverables for checkpoint 4

 Outline in English what the deliverables will be for checkpoint 4.
 Reminder that this is not *due*